jianwen-android/notes-sst-/History/B. Korean War/B.1 Events of the Koeran War.md

 - North Korea was militarily superior to South Korea
 - April 1950: Kim Il Sung visited Stalin again to persuade Stalin to approve his invasion plans
 - Due to the US Defense Perimeter speech, Stalin believed that US would not get involved in Korea
-- Stalin approached Mao to ensure Chna's support for the North
+- Stalin approached Mao to ensure China's support for the North
 - Stalin finally approved Kim's request to invade South Korea
 - USSR & China  provided weapons & advisors